IPS-Eye-White

 But we have already gone into how deceptive feelings can be, haven't we?

 The result was the 66 books of the Bible... an ancient book written in everyday language, by everyday people who wrote what they saw, what they heard, and what they were told.
 It is not a book of mysteries, a spiritual handbook, a series of divine utterances, systematic discourses, a list of moral laws, or a dry list of religious do's and don'ts.
-These men recorded not only ongoing historical events, but revealed God's character and nature and what standard He expects humankind to live up to.
-It also warns people what the consequences of sin would be and, most importantly, it outlines God's plan by which men could be forgiven of sin, thus escape His judgment and have everlasting life instead of being condemned to death.

-However, although the Bible is a history book, history is not its primary purpose.
-Besides which, it a history book with a difference - it records God's dealings with men from the first day of man's existence but, stretching across the centuries, it reaches into the future and tells about the end of this world as we know it, when God will bring His kingdom to earth.
-[See Jesus’ Kingdom Message]
+Christianity is based on something that was said or done at a specific time and in a specific place.
+Which means much of it is historically provable.
+And it is a history book with a difference.
+Not only does it record God's dealings with men from the first day of man's existence but, stretching across the centuries, it reaches into the future and tells about the end of this world as we know it, when God will bring His kingdom to earth.
+For more about Jesus' Kingdom Message see Chapter 13 - The Message of The Bible

-The Bible...
-Totally Deceptive, Totally Deranged, Or Totally Divine
+The Bible - Deceptive, Deranged, Or Divine?

-Virtually everything we know about God and the spiritual world comes from the pages of the Bible, a book that is unique in many ways.
+The Bible is a book that is unique in many ways.
 To begin with, as Glenn Miller says, it...

 claims hundreds and hundreds of times to be the "Word of God."
 It doesn't soft- pedal this bizarre claim at all.
 It never claims to be 'a consensus of humanity's most noble and sublime thoughts.'
 It never claims to be the 'insights' of a religiously privileged character or race".
 [01]